Martin's cruise of 1794: Martin's cruise

-In Toulon, command of the French fleet had been granted to Contre-amiral Pierre Martin, who was assembling a 15-ship convoy to supply Corsica and raise the siege of Bastia.
+In Toulon, command of the French fleet had been given to Counter-admiral Pierre Martin, who was assembling a 15-ship convoy to supply Corsica and raise the siege of Bastia.
 A squadron of his less damaged ships, comprising seven ships of the line and several frigates, was to escort the convoy.
 After Bastia fell to the British on 19 May, the original plans for the French relief convoy were abandoned, but Martin decided to offer a challenge to the British hegemony in the Ligurian Sea, and sailed with his squadron for a cruise in the region on 6 June.

 It is reported that shortly after departure the French squadron sighted a 10-ship British squadron to south and formed a line of battle, but the British refused the engagement, sailed by at a distance of 9 nmi, turned, and disappeared the next day.
 There is no mention of this encounter in British histories.
 News of Martin's activity soon reached Hood, then at anchor with 13 ships of the line off Bastia, and he ordered Alceste, operating as part of his fleet under a Captain Ross, to sail from Bastia to the French coast to warn the British ships operating off Toulon.